 Weight is another factor that is equally significant to size.
 These two qualities complement one another.
 When I tried to push an ancient bike up a hill, I couldn’t deny how heavy it was.
 I, therefore, opted for a lighter bike while selecting my new one.

-I strongly advise selecting a bike that you can maneuver and manage with ease even when you’re not riding it.
+We strongly advise selecting a bike you can maneuver and manage easily, even when you’re not riding it.

 A full-suspension bike can absolutely keep up with your active lifestyle if you’re a thrill-seeker like me because it travels more quickly through difficult trail parts because of its rear shock.
 If speed and price are important to you, go for coil shocks when purchasing a full-suspension bike.
 Air-sprung shocks, on the other hand, are more lightweight and tunable.